Transit FAQ

 Commuter service

-While the primary purpose of the commuter service is to provide service between Spruce Grove and Edmonton/Acheson, it is possible to ride a commuter bus from point to point within Spruce Grove and just pay the local fare.
+While the primary purpose of the commuter service is to provide service between Spruce Grove and Edmonton, it is possible to ride a commuter bus from point to point within Spruce Grove and just pay the local fare.
 No transfers are issued and you are not able to get back on the commuter bus to travel into Edmonton (a new commuter fare would be required).

 On-demand local service